mark3982/Py3SocketsIODemo/README.md

+If you are here you are here because of one or more of the following reasons:

+* want to use threads for network operations
+* interested in how you might perform asynchronous operations over the network
+* want to send messages across TCP but not sure how
+* need a decent library to use over TCP for your client or server

+_And, likely many more reasons although those are the major ones I can think of._

+A couple of things to get straight off the bat are firstly you will not gain any performance using threads or asynchronous operations if you are already maximizing your bandwidth and/or latency is not a problem.
+Performing multiple operations allows you to maximum the bandwidth and minimize latency creating I/O wait.
+Yes, latency creates a form of I/O blocking since you must wait for a response in many situations before doing anything else.
+Instead of simply waiting you can send more requests if possible and have them being worked on while you wait for them to complete.

+_The synchronous client and server are a great example of having lots of work to perform but being stuck waiting because of network latency.
+You will notice that it sends a work message only to be left waiting for it to be sent back before continuing.
+The other demonstrations build from this by sending multiple work messages at a time, and you will notice that they complete much more work in the same amount of time._

 In this set up the client will be sending work packets in which the server will perform an operation on and then send back the finished packet.
 In a real world situation the client might do additional work such as storing the finished packet